shree998/Campus-Expert/submissions/carlos42044/module-1/community-assessment.md

 I would say one of my main goals for the community would be to offer better workshops to learn new skills and get people more interested in developing.

 ## Location
 My community gathers at Kean's North Avenue Academic building.
 We typically meet around 3 times a month for ACM meetings.
 There is parking but only available to students, there are guest passes available.
 The location is very accessible, Kean is largely a commuter college so our members are already traveling to the school.
 Fortunately, we do not have to pay for the space where we meet.
-The space is set up lecture style, powerpoint ready.
-We have quite a few options where we can acommodate any where from 30 t0 120 students.
+The space is set up lecture style, PowerPoint ready.
+We have quite a few options where we can accommodate anywhere from 30 t0 120 students.
 There is comfortable seating.
 We offer pizza and refreshments during meetings.

 #### Ideal Version:
 I don't think our space can improve anymore than it already has.
 Our department used to be in an older building with limited space.
 We are now in a new building.